 Panasonic stated that they don’t look at the content but make sure that the app works properly with the TVs before making it available to consumers.
 Since the Panasonic Viera system uses remote storage, known these days as the cloud, there’s nothing that actually needs to be installed on the TV and so all interaction is streamed to the unit from the Internet.

 “Ultimately, this is all about the user experience,” said Kate Solovya, merchandising and operations manager of the interactive content and services group.
-“Any restrictions that are artificially put in place by cable companies [or others] are not going to work in the long run.”
+“Any restrictions that are artificially put in place by cable companies are not going to work in the long run.”

 Other online video notables with apps now include Break Media, Amazon instant video, DailyMotion, Ustream, Cinema Now, and YouTube.